netobserv/network-observability-operator/docs/FlowCollector.md

-`caCert` defines the reference of the certificate for the Certificate Authority
+`caCert` defines the reference of the certificate for the Certificate Authority.

 <table>
     <thead>